 5. Start talking about money and debt

-It’s something we just don’t talk about enough, and by sharing your story, you might just help someone else take that first step towards getting themselves in a better financial position.
+We just don’t talk about it enough, and by sharing your story, you might help someone else take that first step towards a better financial position.

 6. Negotiate prices and shop around